 As you would have speculated, when VADER examines a piece of text, it verifies whether any of the words in the content are available in the lexicon.
 For instance, the sentence “The food is amazing, and the environment is awesome” has two words in the lexicon (amazing and awesome) with the grading of 1.9 and 1.8, respectively (according to the algorithm calculation).

-VADER produces four sentiment measurements from these word grading, which you can see underneath.
-The initial three, +ve, neutral, and -ve, address the extent of the content that falls into those classifications.
-It can be observed that the model sentence was graded as 45% +ve, 55% neutral, and 0% -ve.
-The last measurement, the compound score, is the total amount of the lexicon grades (1.9 and 1.8 for this situation), which have been normalized to run between – 1 and 1.
-For this situation, our model sentence has a rating of 0.69, which is strongly on the +ve side.
+VADER generates four sentiment measurements from word grading: +ve, neutral, and -ve.
+The model sentence was graded as 45% +ve, 55% neutral, and 0% -ve.
+The compound score, which includes lexicon grades (1.9 and 1.8), ranges from -1 to 1.
+The model sentence’s rating is 0.69, strongly on the +ve side.

 As you would have speculated, the way that lexicons are costly and tedious to create.
 It implies that they are not frequently refreshed.
 This means that they do not have a ton of current slang that might be utilized to communicate – how an individual is feeling.
 Take the beneath tweet to Optus’ client service account, for instance.
 All the components of this content that show that the individual is miserable (in the blue boxes) are casual compositions – numerous punctuation marks, abbreviations, and emojis.
 On the off chance that, if you didn’t consider this data, this tweet would look neutral to a sentiment analysis calculation!